 Old-age benefits generally become payable between ages 60 and 65.
 In some countries, length-of-service benefits are payable at any age after a certain period of employment, most commonly between 30 and 40 years.
-Reflecting public pressure to lower the age limits, a major policy issue in the 1970s and 1980s was the age at which retirement benefits first become payable.
-More recently, several countries have increased the age limit for entitlement, due, in part, to budgetary constraints.
+In recent years, several countries have increased the age limit for entitlement, in part because of budgetary constraints arising as a consequence of demographic aging.